Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 # Azure Data Tables client library for Python

-Azure Data Tables is a NoSQL data storing service that can be accessed from anywhere in the world via authenticated calls using HTTP or HTTPS.
+Azure Data Tables is a NoSQL data storage service that can be accessed from anywhere in the world via authenticated calls using HTTP or HTTPS.
 Tables scales as needed to support the amount of data inserted, and allow for the storing of data with non-complex accessing.
 The Azure Data Tables client can be used to access Azure Storage or Cosmos accounts.